gabrielius-mazeika/nq-monte-carlo-analysis/README.md

 ![Dashboard](dashboard_screenshot.png)

-Built in Power BI on top of the SQLite database.
-Filters by year, shows daily PnL distribution histogram, cumulative equity curve, and annual breakdown.
+**Dashboard:** Built in Power BI on top of the SQLite database.
+Supports strategy switching between Weather Strategy, Always Long, and Always Short, with a date range slicer for custom period analysis.
+Displays cumulative PnL curve, strategy win rate, and total PnL in points.

 ## Important Limitations